-Traditional and digital marketing both aim to reach the target market and spark a consumer interest in the product or service.
-Traditional marketing encompasses media channels such as television advertising, radio, magazines, newspapers, billboards, fliers, brochures and direct mail.
+In the new era of digital marketing, we aim to chase consumer interests.
+Traditional marketing encompasses media channels.
+For example, television advertising, radio, magazines, newspapers, billboards, fliers, brochures and direct mail.
 These means have provided retailers a way to present their products to broad audiences in targeted areas.

 This form of communication is basically a one-way communication, where the advertiser communicates to the consumer.

 The advent of digital advertising has opened up a whole new means of reaching consumers.
 Advertisers present their products on websites, through e-mails, as ads on web pages, social media platforms and on mobile technology.
 Digital technology created a two-way conversation between retailers and consumers in an open system where engaging communication in a real-time format can occur.

 Consumers can interact with retailers, friends and competitors easily; therefore, retailers must prioritize a positive brand relationship within the digital community.
 In providing friendly and engaging advertising, brands now can create a personal relationship with their customers.
 This will reinforce their brand presence and brand loyalty greatly.

 Digital marketing complements traditional marketing in a format which enhances advertising integration.
 Many retailers use a marketing mix that combines both formats in their campaign strategies.
 By optimizing their brand presence with this strategy, a wider exposure to target market consumers can be obtained.

 For example, Summit Racing, which sells high performance auto parts, advertises their products in automotive magazines and specialty catalogs.
 Summit provides consumers with at retail catalog which includes all its merchandise and prices.
 Summit also advertises at racing events and tracks across the country using banners, stickers, and fliers in addition to race car team and track sponsorship.
 The retailer also advertises digitally on automotive websites, e-mail advertising and other racing interest websites (Summit, 2015).